-Looking for information around vauxhall customer care manager contact number?
+Looking for information around vauxhall customer service live chat contact number?
 You maybe be able to find a direct phone number to call using the Vauxhall website here, or you can connect to the main Vauxhall helpline number by using our call connection service number below.
 Please be aware, we are completely unaffiliated to the Vauxhall, or any other organisation listed on this website, and we simply offer a call connection service.
 We can forward your call using our call connection service are charged at £1.50 connection fee, plus £1.50 per minute, plus your network access charges

 Please use The Vauxhall Dealer Locator to find your nearest Vauxhall dealer or service point.
 Please note that in the event of any dispute, as a consumer your first point of contact should be with the seller, whether that was a Vauxhall Dealership or other motor trader.
 However if you wish to use our call connection service you can.

 |General enquiries – call connection service are charged at £1.50 connection fee, plus £1.50 per minute, plus your network access charges||09038712641|